cossacklabs/product-docs/themis/installation/installation-from-sources.md

 The package is usually called `libssl-dev` or `openssl-devel`.
 {{< /hint >}}

+#### OpenSSL

+OpenSSL is the default cryptographic engine on most platforms.
+Themis will automatically detect and use OpenSSL installed in your system.
+If you wish to explicitly require OpenSSL, set `ENGINE=openssl` when building Themis.

 #### BoringSSL

 You can opt for BoringSSL by setting `ENGINE=boringssl`.